August 16th, 2022

 4. Determine Your Best Fulfillment Option

-How are you going to get your product into your customers hands, and which shipping and fulfillment method is going to give you the quickest shipping time and be the most cost effective for your business?
+How are you going to get your product into your customer’s hands?
+Which shipping and fulfillment method is going to give you the quickest shipping time?
+What is cost-effective for your business?
+To excel during Q4, asking the right questions and investigating their answers is a make-or-break step.

-If you want the coveted Amazon Prime badge, look at Fulfillment by Amazon or FBA.
+If you want to acquire the coveted Amazon Prime badge, look at Fulfillment by Amazon or FBA.
 Many consumers look and filter their search results to only include those which ship Amazon Prime.
-This fulfillment and shipping option can give your sales a considerable advantage.
+The Prime badge is a marker of trust to many and symbolizes easy returns, fast shipping, and exceptional customer service.
+This fulfillment and shipping option can give your sales a considerable advantage and get you seen by a vast audience of buyers.

-Fulfillment by Merchant or FBM is another option that many businesses consider, or run along with FBA.
+Fulfillment by Merchant or FBM is another option that many businesses turn to.
+Some also use FBM in tandem with FBA.
 Amazon FBM is where the Amazon seller is responsible for fulfilling orders.
-This option can be managed by the seller directly or by using a third party logistics provider.
+This option can be managed by the seller directly or by using a third-party logistics provider.

-Lastly, is Seller Fulfilled Prime.
-This option gives you the benefit of the coveted Amazon Prime badge as long as you follow the rules.
+Your final option is Seller Fulfilled Prime.
+If you play by the rules, this option gives you the benefit of the coveted Amazon Prime badge.
 You are in charge of delivering orders directly to customers from your warehouse, and you are committing to fulfill orders within the two-day delivery at no additional charge for Prime members.
 Amazon does give you access to transportation solutions to help fulfill orders if you use this option.

 5. Start PPC Advertising Early

-The shoppers are out there, now you need to make sure they are seeing your products.
+Now that shoppers are primed to buy (no pun intended), you need to make sure they are seeing your products.
 The goal of any advertising campaign is to increase awareness.
-Traditionally, without advertising, it could take weeks, months or even years to get your product on page one of Amazon search results.
+Traditionally, without advertising, it could take weeks, months, or even years to get your product on page one of Amazon search results.
 We don’t have that time to waste.

-It’s critical to plan ahead (start you campaign early) with advertising and manage your campaign regularly.
-By doing so you’ll notice trends and be able to track new keywords or unused keywords to better understand your demographic and tailor your campaign to get the best results.
+With advertising, it’s critical to plan ahead, start your campaign early, and manage your campaign regularly.
+By doing so, you’ll notice trends and be able to track new keywords or unused keywords to better understand your demographic and tailor your campaign for the best results.

 6. Prepare for Promotions

 Promotions are a great way to garner new interest in your products and also give an incentive for the customer to make the purchase.
+Promotions breed appreciative and loyal customers and show potential buyers that they can turn to you for a great deal.
 There are three options to consider for Amazon promotions while you are preparing for Q4.

-Black Friday and Cyber Monday are known for Lightning Deals.
+- Lightning Deals: Black Friday and Cyber Monday are known for Lightning Deals.
 Sellers have to submit their deal by a predetermined deadline set by Amazon.
-This is not a guaranteed promo opportunity though.
-Even if you submit a deal, it does not mean your deal will be displayed.
-Deals with the best price, quantity and inventory are awarded the best time and position on the Amazon Deals page.
+Be aware, this is not a guaranteed promo opportunity.
+Even if you submit a deal, it does not necessarily mean your deal will be displayed.
+Deals with the best price, quantity, and inventory are awarded the best time and position on the Amazon Deals page.

 7. Stay Focused on Customer Service and Reviews

-Amazon respects and gives advantages to sellers who take their customer service experience seriously.
-Don’t forget to allocate time to answer buyer questions and respond to customer service queries.
+Amazon respects and gives advantages to sellers who take their customer service seriously.
+Don’t forget to quickly answer buyer questions and respond to customer service queries.
 Also, allocate some time to focus on ways to get reviews.
+Being responsive, compassionate, and helpful can make all the difference for customers.
+Never forget, with Amazon, the customer always comes first!

-That was a lot of information but if you follow these tips you’ll be prepared to benefit from the sales opportunities in quarter 4.
-If this all a bit overwhelming consider hiring the experts.
-Our team can help guide you through the planning process leading up to quarter 4 as well as implement our recommendations.
+Getting prepared may feel like a daunting prospect, but if you follow these tips you’ll be prepared to benefit from the sales opportunities in quarter 4.
+To get organized and cut down your workload during this pivotal time, consider turning to our seasoned experts.
+Our full-service management team can help guide you through the planning process leading up to quarter 4 to increase sales and get you seen by buyers far and wide.
 Get started today with a free consultation.